BolunThompson/notes-2/College Major.md

 First choices:
-	(Computational) Physics: first choice
+	Choose between comp. physics, CS, and CE depending on which has a better department in the school Focus on the premier subfield -- i'll just focus on that (Computational) Physics: first choice
 	Computer Science: Alternative first choice
 	Computer Engineering / EECS: Leaning against bc too hardware focused, hard to double major